-Snowpark is a new developer experience that provides an intuitive API for querying and handling data.
-Snowpark simplifies the process of building complex data pipelines and allows you to interact with Snowflake directly without moving data to the system where your application code runs.
+The Snowpark library provides an intuitive API for querying and processing data in a data pipeline.
+Using this library, you can build applications that process data in Snowflake without moving data to the system where your application code runs.
 Snowpark has several features that distinguish it from other client libraries:

 The Snowpark API provides programming language constructs for building SQL statements.
 For example, the API provides a